-1. Did the trust qualify for the 1 percent tax rate in 2008?
+1. Did the trust qualify for the 1 percent tax rate in 2010?

 Yes.
-The trust needed to distribute at least \$1.831 billion to achieve the lower tax rate (page 3, part V, line 7), and it actually disbursed \$1.852 billion in qualifying distributions (page 3, part V, line 8).
+The trust needed to distribute at least \$1.849 billion to achieve the lower tax rate (page 3, part V, line 7), and it actually disbursed \$1.875 billion in qualifying distributions (page 3, part V, line 8).

-2. Statement 23 shows that the trust made grants to the foundation totaling \$3.307 billion, but only counted \$1.852 billion of the grants toward its payout.
+2. Attachment 19 shows that the trust made grants to the foundation totaling \$3.162 billion, but only counted \$1.875 billion of the grants toward its payout.
 Why is that?

 The answer to this is due in part to some complicated tax rules, and in part to impacts of the gift from Warren Buffett.
 The trust has a goal each year of making sure it achieves the 1 percent tax rate by distributing sufficient grant funds to the foundation (see question 7 above); however, the terms of the gift from Warren Buffett require the trust to distribute a good deal more than the minimum necessary to achieve the 1 percent tax rate.
-So the trust makes "qualifying distribution" grants to the foundation at the level necessary to achieve the 1 percent tax rate (in 2008 this amount was \$1.852 billion), and then treats the additional distributions required under the terms of the Buffett gift as a "distribution of corpus."
+So the trust makes "qualifying distribution" grants to the foundation at the level necessary to achieve the 1 percent tax rate (in 2010 this amount was \$1.875 billion), and then treats the additional distributions required under the terms of the Buffett gift as a "distribution of corpus."
 These distributions are permitted under the IRS regulations for private foundations.
 For its part, the foundation must meet its own required minimum distribution (i.e., the 5 percent payout) and then must distribute out of corpus at least an amount equal to the "qualifying distributions" received from the trust.

-3. Why do the trust's total assets of \$29.7 billion, as listed on the tax return, differ from total assets of \$32.1 billion listed in the trust's audited financial statements?
+3. Why do the trust's total assets of \$36.8 billion, as listed on the tax return, differ from total assets of \$37.3 billion listed in the trust's audited financial statements?

-We arrive at the \$29.7 billion figure by eliminating certain investment-related transactions.
+We arrive at the \$36.8 billion figure by eliminating certain investment-related transactions.
 This avoids counting those transactions twice, which we think provides a clearer picture of the amount of money that's actually available for the charitable activities.

-These investment balances are disclosed in the tax return in Statements 13 & 14.
-A more complete explanation of the elimination entry is provided in footnotes 3 and 4 to the Combined Statements of Financial Position for the Trust and Foundation, found on our web site at http://www.gatesfoundation.org/annualreport/2008/Pages/combined-statements-financial-position.aspx
+For additional information on the Bill & Melinda Gates Foundation, please visit our web site: www.gatesfoundation.org.